 Last fall, I wrote an article for the platform entitled, "Ever Wonder If You've Got A Low-Key Sugar Addiction?".
 I've actually read many articles that say the top addiction in this country is indeed the white sweet stuff.
 Anyway, one of the reasons why it's a sign that you could have some candida overgrowth going on is because something that candida thrives off of is sugar (and starch).
 The more that you eat, the greater the yeast becomes.
 It's actually kind of a vicious cycle.
-So, if you're out here constantly drinking soda, eating bread and having a couple of servings of dessert, not only are you putting yourself on the path of becoming diabetic, you very well could have too much candida in your body.
+So, if you're out here constantly drinking soda, eating bread, and having a couple of servings of dessert, not only are you putting yourself on the path to becoming diabetic, you very well could have too much candida in your body.

 One way to test this out is to go without sugary foods for a couple of weeks.
 Drink water.
-Consume more protein (it can help to curb the cravings).
+Consume more protein (it can help to curb cravings).
 When you do desire something sweet, go for a fresh piece of fruit.
 Take a multivitamin (it can balance out some nutrient deficiencies that you might have).
 De-stress (we oftentimes run to sugar as a way to cope with our triggers).
 Get some rest.

 Sugar detoxing isn't easy yet once your system recalibrates a bit, you may notice that it's easy to go without some of the foods that you once longed for.
 You'll also start to feel better because candida isn't overtaking your body.